1906) Fear, But Fear Not

 There is a fear that is slavish and drives us away from God, and there is a fear that is sweet and draws us to God.
 Moses warned against the one and called for the other in the very same verse, Exodus 20:20: “Moses said to the people, ‘Do not fear, for God has come to test you, that the fear of him may be before you, that you may not sin.’”

 The clearest illustration I have ever seen of this kind of fear was the time one of my sons looked a German shepherd in the eye.
 We were visiting a family from our church.
 My son Karsten was about seven years old.
-They had a huge dog that stood eye to eye with a seven-year-old.
+Their big dog met us in the doorway and stood eye to eye with our son, and Karsten was very much afraid.
+Our friend said, “Don’t be afraid; she’s very friendly.”
+Karsten relaxed, the dog was indeed a very nice dog, and the two of them were friends in no time.

 Luke 12:4-5 — (Jesus said), “I tell you, my friends, do not be afraid of those who kill the body and after that can do no more.
 But I will show you whom you should fear: Fear him who, after your body has been killed, has authority to throw you into hell.
 Yes, I tell you, fear him.”